Dante Santiago: Black Eyed Peas, solo artist and A&R

 "Big Girls Don't Cry" and "London Bridge".
 Santiago recorded his next LPDanté and was the opening act for Black Eyed Peas Monkey Business Tour in 2005–06.
 Santiago was A&R on a lot of will.i.am's productions outside of the peas including Michael Jackson.
 In the studio with Jackson they recorded new material and songs which were a part of the Thriller 25 anniversary album.
-In 2007 he continued as Creative A&R and featured on the song "Impatient" for the album, Songs About Girls.
+In 2007 he continued as Creative A&R for will.i.am's next album Songs About Girls featuring on the song "Impatient" which was eventually remixed in 2008 by singer Estelle for the song "American Boy" featuring Kanye West.
 In 2009, he was promoted to A&R on the next two Black Eyed Peas albums.
 First on The E.N.D. which went to number #1 on the Billboard Hot 200 charts and the combined singles of "Boom Boom Pow" and "I Gotta Feeling" went on a record breaking 26 consecutive weeks at number #1 on the Billboard Hot 100 and for The Beginning with the hit single "The Time (Dirty Bit)".
 Later in 2010 Santiago left tour to work with LMFAO on their next album Sorry for Party Rocking.
 This is when he suggested to Redfoo the first single should be "Party Rock Anthem" January 2011.
 The song went to number #1 which topped the charts in the United States, United Kingdom, Australia, Belgium, Brazil, Canada, Denmark, France, Germany, Ireland, New Zealand, Switzerland.